floodplainio/floodplain-demo-setup/README.md

 - image: floodplain/debezium-with-mongodb:1.1

-This is a debezium connector, enhanced with a HTTP connector, a very experimental Google Sheets connector and a MongoDB connector.
+This is a debezium connector, enhanced with a HTTP connector, a very experimental Google Sheets connector and a (standard) MongoDB connector.

 This is the Kafka Connect instance (exposing http://localhost:8083) where it receives commands.